 15. The MEB is a course-based master's program and is similar in design to an MBA.
 Ph.D. programs in management or business may recognize this degree.
 Programs in other disciplines may require a research master's degree.
 Check with the university to confirm their admission requirements.
 That said, a number of MEB graduates have entered Ph.D. programs.

 17. About half of our students are already working as an environment or sustainability professional.
 Others work in a related business or professional field.
 A minority of students are intending to make a career shift.
-Throughout the program you will have numerous opportunities to network with sustainability professionals so if a career shift is your goal, you can transfer into a new position long before the program ends.
+Throughout the program you will have numerous opportunities to network with sustainability professionals (including corporate social responsibility experts) so if a career shift is your goal, you can transfer into a new position long before the program ends.